Cloud Cost Management FAQ

 Resources sized for peak demand that rarely occurs

-Copy-paste of on-premises sizing assumptions to cloud environments
+Copy-paste of on-premises sizing assumptions into cloud

-"Safe" sizing choices that include excessive headroom
+"Safe" sizing choices with excessive headroom

 Infrastructure templates that propagate oversized defaults

-Idle and orphaned resources:
+Idle and orphaned (zombie) resources:

 Test instances forgotten after project completion